AlmostGivingUp/TicTacToe-Arcade/README.md

 # TicTacToe-Arcade
 A 2-player LED TicTacToe game built with NeoPixels, an LCD1602, and physical buttons.
-Fully implemented on Arduino. (simulated using TinkerCas)
+Fully implemented on Arduino. (simulated using TinkerCad)

 Features
 - Two-player real-time gameplay (Red vs Blue)